JorgeCastilloPrz/jorgecastilloprz.github.io/course/index.md

                     </div>
                   </figcaption>
                   <p class="relative text-3xl tracking-tight text-slate-900 p-4">
                       What is a side effect, how to call effects safely in Compose, and the types of effect handlers available.
 Examples of when to use each one.
-Exercises in this stage make us move our side effects into effect handlers.
+Exercises in this stage are about making the project side effects lifecycle aware, so they can span across recompositions or get disposed / cancelled when required.
+We will use a few of the effect handlers available in Compose.
                     </p>
                 </figure>
               </li>